MorrisMA/M65C02A/README.md

 When SIZ is applied to an instruction, the operation is doubled in size.
 While operating on 8-bit quantities, the upper half of registers and/or ALU results is forced to zero.
-This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16- bit registers/values.
+This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16-bit registers/values.
 There are only two limitations regarding promotion of ALU operations to 16-bit widths: (1) BCD arithmetic is only valid for 8-bit quantities, and (2) The Rockwell instructions cannot be promoted to 16 bits.

 ISZ can be used whenever indirection and a 16-bit ALU operation are desired.
 IND can be used to improve the utility of instructions such as BIT/TRB/TSB by adding indirection and increasing the width of the operation from 8 to 16 bits.
-Only IND and ISZ were combined into a single prefix instruction.
+Only IND and SIZ were combined into a single prefix instruction.
 The other three prefix instructions may be applied in combination with IND, SIZ, and ISZ.

-The OAX and OAY prefix instructions override the sourc/target registers.
+The OAX and OAY prefix instructions override the source/target registers.
-OAX allows X to function as an accumulator using any instruction which has A as a source/destination register.
+OAX allows X to function as an accumulator for any instruction which has A as a source/destination register.
 For its part, A takes on the pre-index register role of A in the addressing modes of the instructions prefixed by OAX.
 The OAY prefix instruction produces the same results with the Y and A